On this page

 Children and young people have a right to be safe and protected at all times, including when accessing services in the community.

-The Children’s Protection Act 1993 requires certain organisations to provide a child safe environment.
+The Children and Young People (Safety) Act 2017 requires certain organisations to provide a child safe environment.

 Organisations that do not take appropriate steps to protect children’s safety and wellbeing may be poorly equipped to manage and respond to risks that may arise regarding the safety and well-being of children accessing their services.

-A child safe environment is a safe and friendly setting where children feel respected, valued and encouraged to reach their full potential.
+Child safe environments are safe and friendly settings where children feel respected, valued and encouraged to reach their full potential.

 - take a preventative, proactive and participatory stance on child protection issues